danielconnor/chrome-node/README.md

 It uses the libuv library to provide most of Nodes functionality, v8 is not required obviously because it runs within Chrome.

-It also uses the http_parser library that is also used in Node.
+It also uses the http_parser library that is used in Node.

 Building
 --------